 Registration — People who are new to the district may register their children at the school they will attend.
 Call the individual schools to learn their office hours.
 School phone numbers are:

-To be eligible for the optional 4-year-old kindergarten (4K) program, a child must be four years old by Sept.
-1. The program runs a half day — an 8:45 - 11:15 a.m. morning session and 12:45 - 3:15 p.m. afternoon session.
-Willow Springs Learning Center will have a brief 4K bus orientation Aug.
-25 at 5:30 p.m. for morning kindergartners and at 6:15 p.m. for afternoon kindergartners to familiarize them with riding the bus.
-School buses will pick up 4K students and parents at their elementary school (Lannon, Maple Avenue, Marcy or Woodside) and travel to Willow Springs.
-Classes at Willow Springs begin Sept.
-7. The school will hold Jump Start to 4K family conferences Sept.
-1, 2 and 6 with students and parents.
+4-year-old half day: To be eligible for the optional 4-year-old kindergarten program a child must be four years old by Sept.
+1. The 4-year-old kindergarten program runs a half day — an 8:45 – 11:15 a.m. morning session and 12:45 – 3:15 p.m. afternoon session.
+Willow Springs Learning Center will have a brief K-4 orientation Aug.
+27 at 5:30 p.m. and 6:15 p.m. to familiarize children with their bus route.
+School buses will pick up kindergartners at their home school and travel to Willow Springs.
+The school is mailing letters with specific times to K-4 parents.

-Lunch menus will be listed in school newsletters, local newspapers and on the district website.
+Lunch menus will be listed in school newsletters, local newspapers, on the district web site and district cable television channel.
 Parents are asked to go over the lunch menu with their children to help them decide what to eat each day.
 Children should be encouraged to take at least a portion of an unfamiliar or unpopular food item.

 Pre-kindergarten and half-day kindergarten — $19*;